arewecooked.dev

 Great for Netflix.
 Problematic for real-time streaming.

-If I lose a single frame, the decoder can't reconstruct subsequent frames.
-My entire pipeline breaks.
-One dropped packet and suddenly I'm staring at corrupted garbage until the next keyframe.
+If we lose a single frame, the decoder can't reconstruct subsequent frames.
+The entire pipeline breaks.
+One dropped packet and suddenly we're staring at corrupted garbage until the next keyframe.

 Solution: Force HEVC to intra-frame mode.
 Every frame is self-contained.
 Lose one, the next one still works.
-But now my compression ratios tank from 100:1 to maybe 20:1.
+But now our compression ratios tank from 100:1 to maybe 20:1.

-Here's the thing that really got me: HEVC optimizes for bandwidth, not quality.
+Here's the thing that really got us: HEVC optimizes for bandwidth, not quality.
 It's designed to make videos small enough to stream over bad internet connections.

-I have a USB cable.
-I don't need 50 Mbps.
-I need pixels that look correct.
+We have a USB cable.
+We don't need 50 Mbps.
+We need pixels that look correct.

 Dark scenes?
 Blocky mess.
 The algorithm sees "these pixels are all similar-ish black" and crushes them together.
-Here's my solar eclipse wallpaper:
+Here's our solar eclipse wallpaper:

 Original desktop with solar eclipse wallpaper